Updated edition featuring a new foreword by David “Mr. McFeely” Newell.

 Born in 1928 in Latrobe, Pennsylvania, Fred Rogers began his television career in 1951 at NBC.
 In 1954, he became program director for the newly founded WQED-TV in Pittsburgh, the first community-supported television station in the United States.
 From 1954 to 1961, Rogers and Josie Carey produced and performed in WQED’s The Children’s Corner, which became part of the the Saturday morning lineup on NBC in 1955 and 1956.

 It was after Fred Rogers was ordained as a Presbyterian minister in 1963, with a special charge of serving children and their families through television, that he developed what became the award-winning PBS series Mister Rogers’ Neighborhood.

-Margaret Mary Kimmel is professor in the department of Library and Information Science at the University of Pittsburgh where she teaches children’s literature and courses related to the provision of information services to young people.
+The late Margaret Mary Kimmel was professor in the department of Library and Information Science at the University of Pittsburgh where she taught children’s literature and courses related to the provision of information services to young people.
 With Elizabeth Segal, Dr. Kimmel co-edited For Reading Out Loud.
-She also is involved with the selection of titles for Golden Triangle Books–historical classics for children from the University of Pittsburgh Press.